metrorailings/OwlBlog/content/posts/week-5-insights.md

 Chase Claypool is the real deal for the Pittsburgh Steelers.

 Roethlisberger and the coaches seem to think Darius Slay is a real liability for the Philadelphia Eagles.

+***

+## Chargers @ Saints

+Finally, Brees is building some steady rapport with Emmanuel Sanders.
+Easily the best game Sanders has had as a New Orleans Saint.

+Justin Herbert's vision is extraordinary.

+The Chargers offense with their conservative play-calling towards the end of the game is a little aggravating.
+Seems like Lynn would love nothing more than to run the ball the entire fourth quarter.
+Lynn is not built to run up leads, let alone close out games against tough teams.

+So many goddamn draw runs.

+Brees with some nice touch on a deep ball to Jared Cook for a touchdown.

+Still, the eye test doesn't lie.
+Brees has been mostly throwing short for the entire duration of the game.